 Lee Kok Leong, our special correspondent, talks to Radu Palamariu, a top professional head hunter specializing in Asia’s supply chain industry.
-In this first part of a two-part series, Radu gives his opinion on key current affairs affecting the industry.
+Radu gives his opinion on key current affairs affecting the industry.
 So, know the industry inside out first, impress the interviewer, and then get the job.

 Radu is also the host of the podcast series Leaders in Supply Chain and Logistics where he picks the brains of global experts, thought leaders and executives in all things supply chain on leading edge technologies, leadership stories and personal success habits.

 Maritime Fairtrade (MFT): In your opinion, what is the outlook for the Asian shipping industry?